yadidya-b/yadidya-b/README.md

 ### Hi there 👋

+🔭 I'm currently doing my Ph.D. on the Variability of internal tides in the Andaman Sea at IIT Delhi.

+📫 How to reach me: yadidyabadarvada@gmail.com

+🐦  Let's talk more on [Twitter](https://twitter.com/yadidya_b)

 <!--
 **Yadidya5/Yadidya5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.